- July 22, 2016

 The best method is to ask your customers for reviews.
 And to maximize your chances of getting a five-star review, do that when your clients are very happy with your services.

 It may be hard for them to type in the long URL of your Google My Business page, but you could turn it into a QR code that can be easily printed on your business card, for example.
-To make the things easier on your end, we have created a Windows application that generates QR codes and can be downloaded on our Free Marketing Tools page.
+To make the things easier on your end, we have created a Windows application that generates QR codes and can be downloaded from here.

 You can also use a URL shortener like https://bitly.com, which will turn your long, hard to remember address into a shorter, friendlier one.